Temporary Event Notice Guidance

 Restrictions of a temporary events notice

-There are several restrictions that your temporary event must follow in order to keep your notice:
+There are several restrictions that you must consider before requesting your temporary event notice and through your event, which are:

-• Have fewer than 500 people at all times (a maximum of 499) – including the staff present who are running the event
+• TENs can only be requested for events with fewer than 500 people at all times (a maximum of 499) – including the staff present who are running the event

-• The event must last for no longer than 7 days
+• The event cannot last longer than 168 hours (equates to 7 days)

-• You must be over 18 to apply for a temporary event notice (TEN)
+• You must be over 18 to request a temporary event notice (TEN)

 How many temporary event notices can I apply for?

-There is a limit to the number of TENs you can apply for.
+There is a limit to the number of TENs you can give.

 • You need a TEN for each individual event that you hold on the same premises

-• You can get up to 5 temporary event notices a year.
-If you have a personal licence to sell alcohol, you can be given up to 50 a year.
+• You can give up to 5 temporary event notices per calendar year.
+If you hold a valid personal licence to sell alcohol, you can be given up to 50 per calendar year.

-• A single premises can have up to 15 temporary event notices applied for in one year, as long as the total length of the events is not more than 21 days.
+• A single premises can give up to 15 temporary event notices per calendar year, providing the total length of the events is not more than 21 days.

-• If you’re organising separate but consecutive events, there must be at least a 24 hour gap between the finish and start of the next event.
+• If you’re organising separate but consecutive events, there must be at least 24 hours between each TEN.

-How do I apply for a temporary event notice?
+How do I give a temporary event notice?

-You must contact your local council to apply for a TEN.
-You must apply at least 10 clear Working Days before the start of the event, and these days do not include the day your council receives your application.
+You must contact your local council to give a TEN.
+You must submit your TEN at least 10 clear Working Days before the start of the event, and these days do not include the day your council receives your application and the first day of the event.

 Late TENs

-You could also apply for a late TEN no later than 5 working days before the event.
-If you do not have a person licence, you can serve only 2 late TENs per year.
-If you do have a personal licence, then you can serve upto 10 late TENs.
+Although we would always recommend a standard TEN be given within the above timeframes, you can also give notice for a late TENs no later than 5 working days before the event.
+If you do not have a personal licence, you can serve only 2 late TENs per year.
+If you do have a personal licence, then you can serve up to 10 late TENs.

-Late temporary event notices count towards the total number of TENs you can have.
+Late temporary event notices count towards the total number of TENs you can give per calendar year.

 Objections and appeals to a TEN

-Your local Council can only refuse a TEN if the police or environmental health object to it, which must be done within 3 working days of receiving the application.
+Your local Council can only refuse a TEN if the police or the authority that deals with environmental health object to it.
+The objection must be given to the local Council within 3 working days of receiving the TEN.

 • Cause a public nuisance